 Reintegrating a pupil after a suspension: guidance

 Read about creating an integration strategy to help support pupils on a fresh start following suspension.
-Find out what to cover in a reintegration meeting, and download our template strategy plan to get your staff, pupils and parents on the same page.
+Find out what to cover in a reintegration meeting, and download our template strategy plan to get your staff, pupils and parents/carers on the same page.

 Contents